Image © ITV Studios, 1969

 Died: 10/07/1976, Midhurst, West Sussex, England

 Born in London, the son of a journalist who later went into advertising, Mike Pratt grew up wanting to be an actor from an early age.
-He temporarily lost sight of this dream during the Second World War, during which he was moved around a lot.
-Consequently, he followed in his father's footsteps and went into advertising for five years.
-He then landed a job as an assistant stage manager in a revue, and whilst working on this he was introduced to a young Shirley Bassey.
+His initial steps, though, were to follow in his father's footsteps into advertising after the disruption caused by the Second World War.
+After five years, Mike landed a job as an assistant stage manager in a revue, and whilst working on this he was introduced to a young Shirley Bassey.
 He soon got tired of the job and went back to advertising but also gained some minor acting roles.
 Mike's restlessness struck once again, and before long he had quit and was touring Europe in an old taxi with three friends, one of whom was Lionel Bart, later to rise to fame as a writer of songs and musicals.
 Mike himself was an accomplished jazz musician and he played the piano, guitar and skiffleboard.
 After returning from Europe in 1956, Lionel introduced him to a friend of his called Tommy Hicks at a party.
 They became friends and performed together, Tommy singing and playing the guitar whilst Mike played the piano.
 This led them to form a band called The Cavemen.
 The group played in pubs and coffee bars, Tommy Hicks soon changed his name to Tommy Steele, and Mike started writing songs for the band.
 Locally the band grew in reputation, were spotted by a representative of Decca Music studios, and by autumn 1956 had released their first single Rock with the Cavemen, which made the top twenty of the British Pop Charts.
 Other songs recorded were Handful of Songs, Water, Water and Butterfingers, the latter being a favourite of Tommy Steele.
 Tommy would soon embark on his solo career, but Mike and Lionel Bart would still write his songs.
-The song The Duke Wore Jeans went to number 1 in the charts in 1958.
+The song The Duke Wore Jeans went to number 1 in the charts in 1958 - and Mike received a story writing credit on the film of the same name during the same year.
 The following year, Little White Bull – a song written by Mike – went to number 4 (as did Tommy's album) and received the 1959 Songwriters Guild Ivor Novello Award for best novelty song.
 About this time Mike formed his own folk group called the Cotton Pickers.
-With Mike on piano and wash board, the group played mainly in clubs over the next couple of years.
+With Mike on piano and washboard, the group played mainly in clubs over the next couple of years.

 At the end of May 1968 he began filming on Randall and Hopkirk (Deceased).
 Producer Monty Berman later said, "He was the first to be cast; he had just the touch we needed for the character of Jeff Randall."
 It would be this series that would propel Mike to national recognition and become the role he is most fondly remembered for.
 He would also co-write the episode A Disturbing Case.
 Apparently, Mike was a quiet man and during filming would often stay in his dressing room playing the guitar.
 Many of the pictures in Jeff's apartment in the show belonged to Mike.
 However, he did not end the series as he would have wished.
 Due to an accident that occurred while he was celebrating his 38th birthday - it was not a good idea to climb a 20-foot drainpipe while drunk - Mike broke both his legs and this meant that he was bed-ridden in the final episode produced, The Ghost Talks.
 Production on the show wrapped in July 1969 after fourteen months of filming.